hyeon0520/hyeon0520/README.md

             <div> "My goal is to become a data scientist who contributes to power consumption analysis, sustainable industrial development, and improving object detection
                 performance." </div> <br>
             <div> "Please feel free to follow my journey and stay tuned for my future work." </div> <br>
-            <div> "What is the NEO_H?
+            <div> "What is NEO_H?
 That is my Code-Name.
 NEO stands for the future, and H is derived from the first letter of my last name.
 This carries the meaning of
                 my determination to move forward on my own.
 So please call me 'NEO_H(niː.oʊ)' Thank you." </div>
     </table>
 </div>